 The good news is that sleeping together aids sleep.
 “Sharing your bed with your spouse seems to aid good quality sleep,” TSC reports, “as 82% of those who sleep very well always share their bed, while 17% of those who sleep very poorly are sleeping alone.”

-3. Take time to wind down
+3. Take time to wind down before going to sleep

 Luxury bed supplier for over 100 years and Royal Warrant holder Hypnos understands the value of a pre-bedtime routine.
 “The activities you do a couple of hours before sleep also have an impact on hitting the desired REM, which is the deepest and most restorative stage of sleep,” says Chris Ward, the brand’s marketing director.
 The brand also suggests “90 minutes before you go to bed, wind down your day and relax your mind and body.
 Don’t participate in anxiety-inducing activities like checking your email or watching the evening news.
 Read something or take a warm bath.”